-Use Self-managed Encryption Keys on Google Cloud on Confluent Cloud
+Use Self-Managed Encryption Keys in Confluent Cloud on Google Cloud

-When you use self-managed encryption keys to encrypt Dedicated Kafka clusters, Confluent does not have access to your encryption keys.
-You are responsible for managing your keys and use Google Cloud Key Management Service (KMS) to generate, use, rotate, and destroy your encryption keys.
+When you use self-managed encryption keys to encrypt Kafka clusters, Confluent does not control access to your encryption keys.
+You are responsible for managing your keys and using Google Cloud Key Management Service (KMS) to generate, use, rotate, and destroy your encryption keys.

 Requirements

-Self-managed encryption keys are supported only on Dedicated Kafka clusters created using the Self-managed encryption mode.
-To use self-managed encryption keys on Google Cloud for Dedicated Kafka clusters, follow these requirements:
+Self-managed encryption keys are supported only on Kafka clusters created with the Self-managed encryption mode.
+To use self-managed encryption keys on Google Cloud for supported Kafka cluster types, follow these requirements:

 Key creation and management